Lucas0316/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script 20 removes specific letters from input script 21 reverses a file's input script 22 displays all users and their home directories, sorted by users
+script 20 removes specific letters from input script 21 reverses a file's input script 22 displays all users and their home directories, sorted by users script 23 displays empty files and directories in the current directory